-There has been a sharp rise in the use of protein powder supplements.
+There has been a sharp rise in the use of protein powder supplements, and once the health benefits of collagen protein powder began to be widely reported, this specific type of protein powder has followed that same trend.
 Experts predict US consumers will spend $7.5 billion on protein supplements in 2020.
 It’s a cheap and convenient alternative to cooking whole meals.
 They are available in grocery stores, gyms, and any place that promotes health and fitness.
 But why are protein powders so popular, and what are the health benefits?

 In 2017, we saw the rise of hydrolyzed collagen peptides as the new and improved protein powder.
 Mainstream outlets started writing stories about the “hidden” health benefits of collagen.
 It wasn’t initially a nutritional supplement.
 But now you’ll find collagen in almost everything.